SilenusTA/StreamRoller/docs/MESSAGES_DOC.md

 Note: an empty field will default to "" if not supplied.

 ## Server Message Types
 There are some special message types that are used (normally during startup or error handling).
-These are server message/data handled by the system. see info messages for requrest from other extensions
+These are server message/data handled by the system.
-Most message will be of the data or info type during normal running.
 ### Server Message Types
 ```
   "RequestConfig"         Receive your saved config file
   "SaveConfig"            Saved your config file
-  "ConfigFile"            A message containing a config file
+  "UpdateCredentials"     Update a credential for an extension
+  "RequestCredentials"    Request the credentials for your extension
+  "CredentialsFile"       Response from the "RequestCredentials" message
   "RequestExtensionsList" Request a list of extensions using the system
   "ExtensionList"         List of extensions
   "RequestChannelsList"   Request a list of channels currently available